- Alternative Energy

 For many years large American corporations have been shipping jobs to other nations because the labor costs are lower and restrictions are fewer.
 In order to put America back to work we need to make it easier and less expensive for corporations to do business in America.
 We need to encourage new business by removing the red tape for start up companies.

-QUESTION FROM A POTENTIAL SUPPORTER: Where do you stand on the legalization of marijuana?
+QUESTION FROM A SUPPORTER: Where do you stand on the legalization of marijuana?

 Recent reports have suggested major deficiencies in the readiness of our armed forces and the equipment that they rely upon to protect our nation.

 That's a valid point and I've read some of the same reports.
-As president, my approach to military readiness and the use of our armed forces will be starkly different from Mr. Trump.
-I believe in the concept, walk quietly or softly but carry a big stick.
+I believe in the concept, walk quietly but carry a big stick.
 The United States power is well documented.
-We do not have to carry ourselves with the bully posturing the Mr. Trump has chosen to demonstrate.

 What is your position on the proliferation of nuclear weapons?